-New Mexico Department of Transportation (NMDOT) evaluated both technologies at locations across the state and in different climates and altitudes.
+New Mexico DOT (NMDOT) evaluated both technologies at locations across the state and in different climates and altitudes.

 NMDOT has a Pavement Management System database for surface distresses; however, one of the key parameters that is currently missing is structural condition.
-The state's current GPR system picks up moderate and severe stripping, but does not have the capacity to offer network-wide information on delamination due to software limitations.
+The state's current GPR system picks up moderate and severe stripping but does not have the capacity to offer network-wide information on delamination due to software limitations.

-For this project, measurements were collected with three GPR units on multiple pavements, including asphalt pavements on I-40, US 491, and Route 264, as well as flexible pavements, bridge decks, and concrete pavements.
+For this project, measurements were collected with three GPR units on multiple pavements, including asphalt pavements on I-40, US 491, and Rte.
+264, as well as on flexible pavements, bridge decks, and concrete pavements.

-After reviewing three GPR systems-a 2d-GPR developed in Texas, SHRP2's 3D-GPR, and its existing GPR-the state determined that the benefits found in the 3D-GPR system were not enough to overcome the equipment costs, staff training, and other resources that would be needed to go beyond their existing system.
+Following testing, NMDOT found that general trends observed in the IE/SASW data appear repeatable even across a wide range of temperatures.
+After reviewing three GPR systems - a 2D-GPR developed in Texas, SHRP2's 3D-GPR, and its existing GPR - the state determined that the benefits found in the 3D-GPR system were not enough to overcome the equipment costs, staff training, and other resources that would be needed to go beyond their existing system.

-NMDOT was particularly interested in evaluating the scanning of IE/SASW in specific conditions such as high temperatures with high daily temperature variation, roughness, Open Graded Friction Course surfaces, and pavements thicker than five inches.
-The state has highway varied weather conditions from the southeast where it is rarely below freezing to the northwest that can experience snowfall into late May.
+NMDOT was particularly interested in evaluating the scanning IE/SASW in specific conditions such as high temperatures with high daily temperature variation, roughness, Open Graded Friction Course surfaces, and pavements thicker than five inches.
+The state has highly varied weather conditions from the southeast where it is rarely below freezing to the northwest that can experience snowfall into late May.